scalameta/metals/website/blog/2022-08-01-aluminium.md

 ## [Scala 3] Completions in string interpolation

-In the previous versions, whenever users wanted to include a value in a string using string interpolation, they would need to do it all manually.
+In the previous versions, whenever users wanted to include a value in a string using string interpolation, they would have needed to do it all manually.
 Now it is possible to get an automatic conversion to string interpolation when users type `$value` as well as automatic wrapping in `{}` when accessing members of such value.

 ![scala3-interpolation](https://i.imgur.com/EyFKpiv.gif)